Barrister: Gibraltar

 Gibraltar is a British Overseas Territory boasting a legal profession based on the common law.
 The legal profession includes both barristers and solicitors with most barristers also acting as solicitors.
-Admission and Disciplinary matters in Gibraltar are dealt with by the Bar Council of Gibraltar and the Supreme Court of Gibraltar.
-In order for barristers or solicitors to be admitted as practising lawyers in Gibraltar they must comply with the Supreme Court Act 1930 as amended by the Supreme Court Amendment Act 2015 which requires, amongst other things, for all newly admitted lawyers as of 1 July 2015 to undertake a year's course in Gibraltar law at the University of Gibraltar.
+Admission and disciplinary matters in Gibraltar are dealt with by the Bar Council of Gibraltar and the Supreme Court of Gibraltar.
+For barristers or solicitors to be admitted as practising lawyers in Gibraltar they must comply with the Supreme Court Act 1930 as amended by the Supreme Court Amendment Act 2015 which requires, amongst other things, for all newly admitted lawyers as of 1 July 2015 to undertake a year's course in Gibraltar law at the University of Gibraltar.
 Solicitors also have right of audience in Gibraltar's courts.

 United States

-The United States does not distinguish between lawyers as pleaders (barristers) and agents (or solicitors).
-Any American lawyer who has passed a bar examination and has been admitted to practice law in a particular U.S. state or other jurisdiction may prosecute or defend in the courts of that jurisdiction.
-The barrister–solicitor distinction existed historically in some U.S. states, which had a separate label for barristers (called "counselors", hence the expression "attorney and counselor at law").
-But both professions have long since been fused into the all-purpose "lawyer" or "attorney".
+The United States does not distinguish between lawyers as barristers and solicitors.
+Any American lawyer who has passed a bar examination and has been admitted to practise law in a particular US jurisdiction may prosecute or defend.
+The barrister–solicitor distinction existed historically in some US states, which had a separate label for barristers (called "counselors", hence the expression "attorney and counselor at law").
+Both professions have long since been fused.

 Additionally, some state appellate courts require attorneys to obtain a separate certificate of admission to plead and practice in the appellate court.
-Federal courts require specific admission to that court's bar to practice before it.
-At the state appellate level and in federal courts, there is generally no separate examination process, although some U.S. district courts require an examination on practices and procedures in their specific courts.
+Federal courts require specific admission to that court's bar to practise before it.
+At the state appellate level and in federal courts, there is generally no separate examination process, although some US district courts require an examination on practices and procedures in their specific courts.
 Unless an examination is required, admission is usually granted as a matter of course to any licensed attorney in the state where the court is located.
-Some federal courts will grant admission to any attorney licensed in any U.S. jurisdiction.
+Some federal courts will grant admission to any attorney licensed in any US jurisdiction.